 - Toss in the wet chard, chopped tomatoes, oregano and salt.
 COVER with the lid.

 - TURN ON the heat again to medium-low heat.
 Cook the Swiss chard covered for 10 minutes, stirring occasionally.
 The chard will shrink down as it cooks.

 - Then uncover, and lower the heat to simmer the chard for a few minutes more, and to allow some of the liquid to evaporate.
 Taste and adjust the salt, if needed.

 - Turn off heat and COVER, let the chard stand and steam for 2 minutes more.
 Stems should be tender to the bite.

 - Remove and transfer to a serving bowl or platter.
 Serve warm.

 - Yields: 4 to 6 servings

 Are you cooking with us?
-If you try this wonderful recipe, let us know and leave a comment!
+If you try this wonderful recipe, let us know and leave a comment below along with a star rating!!
 Snap a photo and hashtag it on Instagram @2sistersrecipes, and on Pinterest if you like.